karlfloersch/optimism/docs/design/op-supervisor-v2.md

 Current status (M2):
 - Admin rollback endpoint implemented in `op-supervisor-v2` and managed op-node lifecycle supports replace-and-restart.
-- Sysgo preset test `TestSupervisorV2Rollback` added; asserts both rollback and recovery (regression then return-to-tip).
-No denylist interaction yet.
+- Sysgo preset test `TestSupervisorV2Rollback` added; asserts rollback regression below pre-height and recovery back to at least the pre-height.
+The test now also validates that the replaced block at height H has a different hash, and the parent at H-1 remains unchanged (chain continuity up to H-1).
+- Rollback implementation is abstracted via `rollbackEL(...)` (currently backed by `debug_setHead`).
+TODO: replace with Engine API `engine_forkchoiceUpdated` against the authenticated EL RPC for broader EL compatibility (e.g., reth), without changing finalized.

 ### 3. Add denylist